School meals

 Allergies

-In the first instance, please contact your school’s catering manager for information about allergies, which is available on request.
+In the first instance, please contact your school’s catering manager for information about allergies, which are available on request.

 Methods of payment